 MATERIALS AND METHODS:

-Plant extract: Seeds of C. bonducella were collected from local area of Smriti Van, Jaipur, Rajasthan, India.
+Plant Extract: Seeds of C. bonducella were collected from a local area of Smriti Van, Jaipur, Rajasthan, India.
 The seeds were identified and authenticated at the Herbarium, Department of Botany, University of Rajasthan, Jaipur under the specimen voucher no. (RUBL 211342).
-The seeds were dried, coarsely powdered and soxhleted with 50% ethanol at 55˚-60˚ C for 35 h.
+The seeds were dried, coarsely powdered and soxhlet with 50% ethanol at 55˚-60˚ C for 35 h.
 The extract was filtered and concentrated under low temperature and pressure to obtain a dry viscous dark brownish mass.
 A suspension of the extract was prepared in sterile distilled water.
 The required extract dose was administered orally with a glass syringe fitted with a feeding needle.

-Experimental design: Adult, healthy, colony bred Wistar male rats of proven fertility were divided randomly into three groups of 7 rats each.
+Experimental Design: Adult, healthy, colony bred Wistar male rats of proven fertility were divided randomly into three groups of 7 rats each.